fluxcd/flux2/docs/index.md

 set of composable APIs and specialized tools for building Continuous Delivery on top of Kubernetes.

+## Who is Flux for?

+Flux helps

+- **cluster operators** who automate provision and configuration of clusters;
+- **platform engineers** who build continuous delivery for developer teams;
+- **app developers** who rely on continuous delivery to get their code live.

+The [GitOps Toolkit](#gitops-toolkit) is for **platform engineers** who want to make their own continuous delivery system, and have requirements not covered by Flux.

 Features:

 - Source management (Git and Helm repositories, S3 compatible buckets)